mirkosertic/MetaIR/README.md

 ![IRExample New Instance Creation](https://mirkosertic.github.io/MetaIR/de.mirkosertic.metair.ir.examples.NewInstanceTest/newInstance/ir.dot.svg)

-TODO: Add links to examples repository
+A full set of examples can be found in the [MetaIR Test Suite](https://mirkosertic.github.io/MetaIR/).
+Each directory corresponds to a single testcase, and you will find the Class-File API Debug YAML and the generated IR (raw and unoptimized) as well in dot(graphviz) notation and as SVG images.

-## JVM instructions not yet implemented
+## JVM instructions not implemented

-> 🚧 Under development.
+> 🚧 These instructions are discontinued and will be removed in the future, so MetaIR will not support them for now.

     /**
      * (Discontinued) Jump subroutine; last used in major version {@value